Best shared ownership mortgage deals

 Not all lenders offer shared ownership mortgages, so it’s important to compare your options.
 We work with over 90 lenders and can help you find the best deal for your circumstances.

 Some lenders offer fixed rate deals for shared ownership, while others offer variable or tracker options.
-Our expert advisers can explain how they work and help you choose the right one.
+Your L&C mortgage adviser will explain how they work and help you choose the right one.

 Making repayments on a shared ownership mortgage

 Your monthly costs will include your mortgage payment, rent on the share you don’t own and any service charges.
-The amount you pay will depend on the size of your share and the terms of your agreement with the housing association.
+Your repayments depend on the size of your share and the terms of your agreement with the housing association.

-If you decide to buy more of the property later on, your rent will go down as your ownership share goes up.
-If you reach full ownership, you’ll no longer pay rent but will still be responsible for service charges if your property is leasehold.
+If you buy more of the property later on, your rent will go down as your ownership share goes up.
+If you reach full ownership, you won’t have to keep paying rent but will still be responsible for service charges if your property is leasehold.

 Apply for a shared ownership mortgage with L&C